davidhelmyy/DataStructures/README.md

 this file contains
-*-BST used to create word correction program and auto suggest words *-Double linked list
+- BST used to create word correction program and auto suggest words
+- Double linked list
-*-Hashtable using an array of linked lists
+- Hashtable using an array of linked lists
-*-priority queue
+- priority queue
-*-linked list
+- linked list

 sorting algorithms
 - Quick sort